New Brunswick

 Morning:

-Begin with an introductory presentation on the history of New Brunswick, setting the geographic and cultural context for your journey.
-Then travel to Hopewell Rocks to meet a Parks Canada expert for a guided exploration of the area’s geology and tidal science.
-Walk on the ocean floor (tide permitting) among the iconic flowerpot formations, discovering how the world’s highest tides have shaped this dramatic coastline.
+We’ll begin with an introductory presentation on the history of New Brunswick, setting the geographic and cultural context for our journey.
+We’ll then travel by motorcoach to Hopewell Rocks to meet a Parks Canada expert for a guided exploration of the area’s geology and tidal science.
+We will walk on the ocean floor (tide permitting) among the iconic flowerpot formations, discovering how the world’s highest tides have shaped this dramatic coastline.

 Lunch: